Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSL.md

 ## FSL
-FSL (the FMRIB Software Library) is a comprehensive library of analysis tools for functional, structural and diffusion MRI brain imaging data, written mainly by members of the Analysis Group, FMRIB, Oxford.
-For this NeuroImage special issue on “20 years of fMRI” we have been asked to write about the history, developments and current status of FSL.
-We also include some descriptions of parts of FSL that are not well covered in the existing literature.
-We hope that some of this content might be of interest to users of FSL, and also maybe to new research groups considering creating, releasing and supporting new software packages for brain image analysis.

-FSL divides into three main areas, related to functional, diffusion and structural image analysis.
-There are over 230 individual com- mand line tools (approximately 140 scripts and 90 compiled C++ programs — including 50 small/flexible tools in the “fslutils” set) plus 23 GUIs, making it very flexible but rather formidable to the first-time user.
-However, there are only a handful of major tools that most people use directly, as shown in Table 1, which gives a rough idea of the current scope of FSL.

-As mentioned above, the GUIs provide a simple interface and pipe- line for the various underlying command-line tools.
-It is always pos- sible to replicate an analysis that was done with a GUI using only command-line tools, and this is made easier by the existence of a command log file that is output by the GUI.
-This makes custom-scripting relatively easy, including parallelising tasks on a computing cluster, although distributing jobs over a cluster is already automatically handled by some of the “larger” FSL GUIs (e.g., FEAT, FDT).
+Developed primarily by members of the Analysis Group of FMRIB at Oxford, the FSL (the FMRIB Software Library) is a comprehensive library of analysis tools for different modilities of brain imaging data.
+With over two hundred individual command line tools (approximately 140 scripts and 90 compiled C++ programs — including 50 small/flexible tools in the “fslutils” set) FSL divides into three main areas, related to functional, diffusion and structural image analysis.
+Also GUIs, making FSL very flexible but rather formidable to the first-time user.
+GUIs provide a simple interface and pipe- line for the various underlying command-line tools.
+It is always possible to replicate an analysis that was done with a GUI using only command-line tools, and this is made easier by the existence of a command log file that is output by the GUI.
+This makes custom-scripting relatively easy, including parallelising tasks on a computing cluster, although distributing jobs over a cluster is already automatically handled by some of the “larger” FSL GUIs.

 Some of these tools have existed for a long time (e.g., FEAT, BET, FLIRT) while others are relatively new (e.g., FABBER, TBSS, FSLVBM).
 At times there have been “delays” before including certain functional- ity that might arguably have appeared earlier, for example nonlinear registration and VBM-like functionality; we now describe a little of the relevant history.